 As the required aggregate data rate of the off-chip high speed I/O link such as memory interface keeps increasing, the overall power consumption and total number of I/O pins have been increasing as well, and such stringent design requirements eventually become the ultimate bottleneck of the overall system.
-Therefore, we proposed a dual-band low power RF-I memory interface system [7] that can support multiband and reconfigurable data communication by adding a lower energy per bit RF band on top of existing baseband high speed memory interface shown in Fig. 4.
-This simple prototype is implemented together with the conventional baseband (BB) mobile memory interface and RF transceivers which enable simultaneously BB and RF-band (22GHz RF carrier) communication over a shared transmission line on the printed circuit board.
+Therefore, we proposed a dual-band low power RF-I memory [7] interface system that can support multiband and reconfigurable data communication by adding a lower energy per bit RF band on top of existing baseband high speed memory interface such as DDR3 which is shown in Fig. 4.
+This simple prototype is implemented together with the conventional baseband (BB) mobile memory interface and RF transceivers which enable simultaneously BB and RF-band (22GHz RF carrier) communication over a shared parallel transmission line on the printed circuit board.
 This advanced RF-I memory interface transceiver chip is fabricated in a 65 nm digital CMOS technology.
-The test board with dual chips achieves an aggregate data throughput of 8.4Gb/s/pin over a 10cm FR4 differential transmission line with energy efficiency of 2.5pJ/b.
+The test board with dual chips achieves a total data rate of 10Gb/s/pin over a 5cm FR4 differential transmission line with a BER of 10^{-9} and 10^{-10} for the RF and baseband, respectively.